Introduction

 Wolfram Alpha

-As a prize from placing in the USA Mathematical Talent Search (USAMTS) competition, I got a year-long subscription to Wolfram Alpha Pro and Mathematica.
-It’s pretty nice!
-At least with Wolfram Alpha, it tackles those pesky equations that I wouldn’t be able to solve by hand.
-Here’s a problem from Year 33 of USAMTS…
+As a prize for placing in the USAMTS competition, I received a year-long subscription to both Wolfram Alpha Pro and Mathematica — pretty nice!
+Wolfram Alpha is especially useful for those equations that would take forever to solve by hand.
+Here’s a problem from Year 33 of USAMTS to illustrate:

 Wolfram Player